Seymour Cassel: Career

 Cassel's early career was tied to fellow actor John Cassavetes, who was informally part of his clan of actors.
-He made his film debut in Cassavetes' first film, Shadows, on which he also served as associate producer.
+He made his film debut in the first film Cassavetes directed, Shadows, on which he also served as associate producer.
 In 1961 he co-starred with Cassavetes in Too Late Blues and 1962's The Webster Boy.

 Cassel also appeared in The Lloyd Bridges Show in the episode "A Pair of Boots", directed by his friend Cassavetes.
-Cassel appeared on such popular programs as Twelve O'Clock High, Combat!, and The F.B.I.
+Cassel appeared on such popular programs as Twelve O'Clock High, Combat!, Voyage to the Bottom of the Sea, and The F.B.I.
 He also appeared as "Cancelled", one of Colonel Gumm's henchmen in the 1960s Batman TV episode "A Piece of the Action", which also featured guest stars Van Williams and Bruce Lee as The Green Hornet and Kato, respectively.

 In 1968, Cassel was nominated for the Academy Award for Best Supporting Actor for his role as Chet in John Cassavetes's Faces.
 Other collaborations with Cassavetes included a starring role with Gena Rowlands in Minnie and Moskowitz, supporting roles in The Killing of a Chinese Bookie and Love Streams, and a cameo appearance in Opening Night.

 Cassel appeared in many major Hollywood productions such as Dick Tracy, Tin Men, and Indecent Proposal.
 He was also very supportive of the American independent film community, especially in the wake of Cassavetes's death.
 Cassel had a small role in Steve Buscemi's directorial debut Trees Lounge and appeared in three films by Wes Anderson: Rushmore, The Royal Tenenbaums and The Life Aquatic.
+He had a featured role alongside Jacqueline Bisset in Christopher Münch's critically acclaimed low-budget drama The Sleepy Time Gal.
 Cassel appeared for four seasons on comedian Tracey Ullman's television series Tracey Takes On....